dlkakbs/biomed-research-engine/README.md

 ## Overview

-Veliora is a multi-agent biomedical research system that turns a disease-focused query into a structured repurposing analysis workflow.
+Veliora is a multi-agent biomedical research system that turns a disease-focused query into a structured repurposing workflow.

-A user funds a research job in **USDC**, and the PI agent coordinates specialist agents across literature mining, drug database screening, pathway analysis, hypothesis generation, evidence scoring, critique, report synthesis, and review.
+A user funds a research job in **USDC**, and the PI agent coordinates specialist agents across literature mining, drug database screening, pathway analysis, hypothesis generation, evidence scoring, conditional critique, report synthesis, and review.

-The result is a comprehensive **research brief**.
+The result is a structured **research brief** that may surface reportable candidates, exploratory hypotheses, or pipeline-reviewed signals, depending on the strength of the run.

-Arc provides the escrow and settlement layer, while x402 and Circle Gateway enable paid access to external services through on-demand payment flows, without interrupting the core agent orchestration.
+Arc provides the escrow and settlement layer, while x402 and Circle Gateway enable paid access to external services through on-demand payment flows without interrupting the core agent orchestration.

-This transforms fragmented research steps into a coordinated, economically structured workflow, where agent-to-agent interactions follow task progression and outputs remain fully traceable.
+This turns fragmented research steps into a coordinated, economically structured workflow, where agent-to-agent actions follow task progression and outputs remain traceable.

 ---